-This is a webpage for a forthcoming and new chronological account of the life and work of Ludwig Wittgenstein, perhaps the most important philosopher of the 20th Century.
+This webpage features a chronological account of the life and work of Ludwig Wittgenstein, one the most important philosophers of the 20th Century.

 Then, from 18th October 2011, the site will slowly build up information covering events up to the end of 1926, at the same pace as these events took place, exactly one century ago: